Community

 At Fertile Ground Gathering, we host a variety of activities aside from the rituals, workshops and performances.
 These are activities everyone is welcome to take part in.

-Newcomers Welcome
+Newcomer's Welcome

 On Thursday evening, we'll be hosting a Newcomers Welcome; A chance for new folks to become familiar with everything about the Gathering including meeting our team members, learning to get around the park, getting the opportunity to ask questions, and more.
+Whether you're attending the Gathering for the first time, or you've been coming for years, you're all welcome to join us for this activity.
+Folks who've attended in the past are encouraged to attend and share your perspectives and experiences!

 Feast Hall